Jean-Baptiste-Camille Corot: Mid-career

 Through the 1840s, Corot continued to have his troubles with the critics (many of his works were flatly rejected for Salon exhibition), nor were many works purchased by the public.
 While recognition and acceptance by the establishment came slowly, by 1845 Baudelaire led a charge pronouncing Corot the leader in the "modern school of landscape painting".
 While some critics found Corot's colors "pale" and his work having "naive awkwardness", Baudelaire astutely responded, "M. Corot is more a harmonist than a colorist, and his compositions, which are always entirely free of pedantry, are seductive just because of their simplicity of color."
 In 1846, the French government decorated him with the cross of the Légion d'honneur and in 1848 he was awarded a second-class medal at the Salon, but he received little state patronage as a result.
 His only commissioned work was a religious painting for a baptismal chapel painted in 1847, in the manner of the Renaissance masters.
 Though the establishment kept holding back, other painters acknowledged Corot's growing stature.
 In 1847, Delacroix noted in his journal, "Corot is a true artist.
 One has to see a painter in his own place to get an idea of his worth...Corot delves deeply into a subject: ideas come to him and he adds while working; it's the right approach."
 Upon Delacroix's recommendation, the painter Constant Dutilleux bought a Corot painting and began a long and rewarding relationship with the artist, bringing him friendship and patrons.
 Corot's public treatment dramatically improved after the Revolution of 1848, when he was admitted as a member of the Salon jury.
-He was promoted to an officer of the Salon in 1867.
+He was promoted to an officer of the Salon of 1867.